datastaxdevs/workshop-microservices-java/README.md

 **✅ Step 4d.
 Fix unit test `ConnectivityToAstraWithConfTest.java`**

-Providing the parameter in static way is useful for tests but we can do better but externalizing to a configuration file here `application_test.conf`.
-Open the file and edit with your Astra informations.
+Providing the parameter in static way is useful for tests but we can do better but externalizing to a configuration file in `src/test/resources`:  **`application_test.conf`**  Open the file and edit with your Astra informations.

 *Do not copy-paste*
 ```yaml